mmaelicke/scikit-gstat/docs/userguide/kriging.rst

 That might look a bit complicated at first, but we have calculated almost everything.
 The last matrix are the `variances` that we calculated in the last step.
-The first matrix is of same shape as the sqaureform distance matrix calculated in the very begining.
+The first matrix is of same shape as the sqaureform distance matrix calculated in the very beginning.
 All we need to do is to map the variogram model on it and solve the system for the matrix of factors :math:`a_1 \ldots a_5`.
 In Python, there are several strategies how you could solve this problem.
 Let's at first build the matrix.
 We need a distance matrix without